Applies to graduate students.

 Continuation in the Graduate School is at the discretion of a student’s program, the Graduate School, and a student’s faculty advisor.
-A student may be placed on probation or dismissed from the Graduate School for not maintaining satisfactory academic progress.
-In special cases the Graduate School permits students who do not meet these minimum standards to continue on probation upon recommendation and support of their advisor.
+A student may be placed on probation or dismissed from Graduate School for not maintaining satisfactory academic progress.
+In special cases, the Graduate School permits students who do not meet these minimum standards to continue on probation upon recommendation and support of their advisor.

 The Graduate School sets minimum standards that all graduate students in the university must meet.
 Many departments and programs have additional requirements that exceed these Graduate School minimum requirements.
 The definition of satisfactory progress varies by program.

 Most programs require satisfactory progress to continue guaranteed funding support.